-The D.N.P. is a response to the need for a better-prepared nursing workforce — nurses who understand the complexities of health care, need for patient safety, aging population and other changing demographics, advanced clinical care demands (diagnostics and treatments), and a professional mandate.
+The D.N.P. is a response to the need for a better-prepared nursing workforce — nurses who understand the complexities of health care, including the need for patient safety, the aging population and other changing demographics, advanced clinical care demands (diagnostics and treatments) and changes in health care finance.
 The American Association of Colleges of Nursing, the professional organization for baccalaureate and higher degree programs, has recommended that all advanced-practice preparation should be at the doctor of nursing practice level.
-This movement is similar to the preparations of physical therapy, audiology and pharmacology, which are moving to doctoral-level preparation.
+This movement is similar to changes in the preparation of physical therapists, audiologists and pharmacists, all of which are moving to doctoral-level preparation.

 Graduate Program Coordinator

 At the completion of the program, students will be able to:

 a.
 Provide evidence-based advanced nursing care to individuals, families, communities and/or clinical populations.

 b.
 Apply analytical methodologies to evaluate and monitor patient, population and/or care system outcomes.